 Virtual PBX And Cloud Phone Systems

-A virtual PBX system––sometimes referred to as a cloud phone system––operates under a similar principle to how other common cloud services, like Salesforce, Google Docs, or even Netflix, work.
+A virtual PBX system––sometimes referred to as a cloud phone system––operates under a similar principle to how other standard cloud services, like Salesforce, Google Docs, or even Netflix, work.
 A virtual PBX provider hosts all the hardware, software, and other bits of technology in a secure data center.
-All a customer needs is VoIP-enabled phone to make calls.
+All a customer needs is a VoIP-enabled phone to make calls.